Meetings

 If meeting-like activity stops for five minutes, the session is treated as no longer active for detection purposes.
 That idle threshold reduces false “still in meeting” states when you leave a tab open or a client running after the call has actually ended.

-Detection improves when capture is running consistently.
-Paused capture, excluded windows, or tools that never appear on screen may produce weaker or delayed signals.
+Detection improves when meeting audio and the app/browser detection signals are available.
+Paused capture, excluded meeting clients, or tools that expose little detectable meeting state may produce weaker or delayed signals.

 Meeting lifecycle